 Social services have a duty of care to children and young people who are at risk of harm and may be able to help with emergency accommodation and food.

 There are food banks throughout Wales providing food parcels to people who would otherwise not eat.
 Most are run by the Trussell Trust but there are some church-led food banks.
 To get a food parcel, you need a food voucher from a local agency, e.g. social services, Citizens Advice, housing officers.
+If you need help from a food bank, call Freephone 0808 2082138 (Monday to Friday, 9am–5pm) to talk confidentially to a trained Citizens Advice adviser.
 You can’t just turn up.